piks1317/mapping-data/README.md

 ## Exercise
 For this exercise, you will be using data from the [sample_data/](/../../tree/main/sample_data) and the [exercise.ipynb](/../../tree/main/exercise.ipynb) notebook.
 The notebook contains pre-written code that you can use to complete the exercise.
 Please refer to the Coursera instructions for details on how to complete this exercise.

+<p>In this task I read a csv file using pandas and converted it to a list of dictionaries.
+Then I retrieve only Red wines from this list and wrote them to JSON file using json library.</p>

 ## Questions or Issues?
 Please use the [Issues](/../../issues) tab to report any issues or ask questions.
 Any feedback is welcome!